mhaack/mh-site/src/content/halloween-fire-pumpkin/index.md

 The software project for the ESP8288 board can be found in my [GitHub](https://github.com/mhaack/halloween-pumpkin-fire) repository.

 After uploading the software to the board it has to be configured to connect to WiFi and MQTT.
 Homie provides multiple ways to do this, I prefer to create and upload a config file.
-Alternatively the configuration UI can be used.
+Alternatively, the configuration UI can be used.

 My test setup looked like this:

 ![pumpkin](fire-3.jpg)

-The code is writen in C++, `halloween.cpp` is the main class.
+The code is written in C++, `halloween.cpp` is the main class.

 The following software libraries are used.
 If using PlatformIO all dependencies are resolved automatically.